 In a single decade, I have created more change through cultivating freedom for my child than in anything I’ve done in my entire life time, with the side benefit of exponential personal growth for myself.
 Six more years will result in a fully non institutionalized teenager who will have an open path before him to do anything he wants, yet with the tools and coping skills to adapt holistically to whatever life presents.

 While I have chosen to make certain sacrifices, it has been a relatively seamless journey without regrets.
 No meat grinder.
-No threats.
-No shaming.
-No standardized testing.
-No homework.
 No forced cohort socialization.
-No forced learning.
 No arbitrary curriculum.
 No stifled creativity.
 No loss of autonomy.
 No arbitrary competition.
-No patriarchal conditioning.
 No imprisoned childhood.
 No cape required.